excalidraw/excalidraw/src/packages/excalidraw/README.md

 ```

 This function makes sure elements and state is set to appropriate values and set to default value if not present.
 It is a combination of [restoreElements](#restoreElements) and [restoreAppState](#restoreAppState).

-Parameter `frefreshDimensions` indicates whether we should also recalculate text element dimensions.
-Defaults to `true`, but since this is a potentially costly operation, you may want to disable it if you restore elements in tight loops, such as during collaboration.

 #### `restoreLibraryItems`